 A VolCard is issued by UT to active students, staff, or faculty.
-The VolCard is needed to access various facilities and programs such as libraries, TRECS, copy machines, and dining.
-When you lose your VolCard, you may request a replacement by paying a fee.
-Visit the VolCard website (https://volcard.utk.edu/) for contact information, directions, and office hours.
+The VolCard is needed to access various facilities and programs such as libraries, TRECS, and dining.
+VolCard has gone digital and is no longer in plastic form.
+Please follow the instruction on VolCard website (https://volcard.utk.edu/) for activation.